nano-sketch/salamon-lib/README.md

 Feel free to submit issues and pull requests to improve the project!

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details
+#### note: this repo may contain errors as it has not been updated for a while